selfdriven-foundation/selfdriven-network/docs/pages/human-interface.md

 # The Human Interface

 - Your data - protected
-- Collective engagement - community / organisation.
+- Collective engagement - community / organisation
+    - supporting human/practition in the loop
 - Human verification
-- Discoverability - supporting human/practition in the loop
+    - *In the age of inorganic intelligence: verify who is human, build trust.*

 ### Guiding Concepts